eltigerchino/svelte-og-image/README.md

 ## Usage

 If you're using [SvelteKit](https://kit.svelte.dev), create an API route that exposes a GET function.
 Then, import the `ImageResponse` class and the Svelte component you wish to render as an image.
+The Svelte component you use must have the injected CSS option `<svelte:options css="injected" />` so that the renderer can retrieve the injected styles.

 ```js
 // src/routes/og/+server.js